dropbox/stone/docs/evolve_spec.rst

 Route Versioning
 ================

-Building language facilities to ease route versioning has yet to be addressed.
+Building language facilities to ease route versioning has yet to be fully addressed.
 Right now, if you know you are making a backwards incompatible change, we suggest the following verbose approach:

 * Create a new route.

-    * We recommend simply attaching a numerical suffix to prevent a name collision.
-For example, ``/get_account`` becomes ``/get_account2``.
+  * The Stone language syntax supports specifying a version number for a route.
+You can attach the version number to the end of the route name separated by a `:`.
+For example, to introduce version 2 for ``/get_account``, use the annotation ``/get_account:2``.

 * Copy the definition of any data types that are changing in a backwards incompatible way.
 For example, if the response data type is undergoing an incompatible change, duplicate the response data type, give it a new name, and make the necessary modifications.

 * Be sure to update the route signature to reference the new data type.

 Future Work